 - Understand how to manage difficult work conversations and situations.

-For further information, please see the Introduction to Management Course Outline.
+For further information, please see the Management Essentials Brochure.